grinstead/trustmark/python/README.md

 This repository contains the following directories:

-This repository contains the following directories:

 - `/python`: Python implementation of TrustMark for encoding, decoding and removing image watermarks (using PyTorch).
 For information on configuring TrustMark in Python, see [Configuring TrustMark](python/CONFIG.md).
 - `/js`: Javascript implementation of TrustMark decoding of image watermarks (using ONNX).
 For more information, see [TrustMark - JavaScript implementation](js/README.md).
 - `/rust`: Rust implementation of TrustMark. for more information, see [TrustMark — Rust implementation](rust/README.md).
 - `/c2pa`: Python example of how to indicate the presence of a TrustMark watermark in a C2PA manifest.
 For more information, see [Using TrustMark with C2PA](c2pa/README.md).